Pension commutation: what it is, how it works and the pros and cons

 We explore what you should know and why it’s essential to get financial advice before making such a big financial decision.

-• While you can commute up to 25% of your pension for a tax-free lump sum, there are tax implications to be wary of.
+While you can commute up to 25% of your pension value for a tax-free lump sum, there are tax implications to be wary of.

 What does pension commutation mean, and how does it work?

-A commutation of pension is when you reduce your annual pension for a one-off lump sum.
-It is available to anyone with a defined benefit pension.
+Pension commutation is when you reduce your annual defined benefit pension in exchange for a one-off lump sum.

 If you’re considering this option, you should check the maximum tax-free lump sum that can be taken and the cash commutation factor.